Best Personal Locator Beacons and Satellite Messengers 2025

 > Need a subscription to use the features

-> The 2 way communications are not as easy as Zoleo or Somewear Labs.
+> The 2 way communications are not as easy as Zoleo or ACR.

-New in 2022 the Garmin InReach 2 is an improvement from the very popular Garmin InReach mini.
-This new model has a digital compass and a trackback feature so you can follow your own tracks if you got lost.
+The Garmin InReach 2 is an improvement from the popular Garmin InReach mini.
+This new model has a digital compass and a trackback feature so you can follow your own tracks if you get lost.
 But most impressive is the increased battery life.

 Compare Prices: